-Drug and Alcohol Addiction in Colorado Springs
+Drug And Alcohol Addiction In Colorado Springs, Colorado

-Colorado Springs is the second-most populous city in the state of Colorado with a population of 416,427.
-Colorado is well-known for being one of the first states to legalize marijuana, and now also has the reputation for ranking seventh in the nation for the highest consumption of alcohol, marijuana, and prescription opioid pain medications.
+Colorado Springs is the second-most populous city in the state of Colorado with a population of 478,961.
+Colorado is well-known for being one of the first states to legalize Marijuana, and now also has the reputation for ranking seventh in the nation for the highest consumption of alcohol, Marijuana, and prescription Opioid pain medications.
 It is estimated that every year, a little over 10,000 people in the Colorado Springs area check into drug rehabilitation centers.

-Alcoholism and Colorado Springs
+Alcoholism And Colorado Springs

-The Opioid Epidemic in Colorado Springs
+The Opioid Epidemic In Colorado Springs

-The vast majority of people who become addicted to opioids, both prescription and illicit, began using as prescribed by a doctor.
+The vast majority of people who become addicted to Opioids, both prescription and illicit, began using as prescribed by a doctor.
 Opioids are highly addictive drugs that are derived from, or a synthetic version of, opium.
 In a 2015 state-wide survey, 25% of Coloradans admitted to using pain medications in non-prescribed ways, and 29% have used pain medications belonging to others.
-Many patients who begin with prescription opioid abuse transition to stronger opiate drugs such as heroin and fentanyl due to increasing drug tolerance.
+Many patients who begin with prescription opioid abuse transition to stronger opiate drugs such as Heroin and Fentanyl due to increasing drug tolerance.

 Increasing Methamphetamine Use